NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **More to come soon...**

-## HoloUnity

-Check out the [full documentation here](https://github.com/holochain-open-dev/holochain-client-csharp#holounity), which shows how to use HoloNET in Unity.

 ## OASIS API Core

 This is where the main OASIS API is located and contains all of the interfaces that the various providers implement along with the base objects & managers to power the OASIS API.